smdennis8/FavoSphere/capstoneChecklist.md

 ### Part 2: Planning and Wireframing

-- [x] Setup Github project repository for FavoSphere application
+- [x] Setup Github project repository for FavoSphere application (0.17 hrs)
 - [x] Add team members as read/write collaborators.
+(0.03 hrs)
-- [x] Add sample markdown files from cohort-56 repo
+- [x] Add sample markdown files from cohort-56 repo (0.07 hrs)
-- [x] Add README.md for tasklist
+- [x] Add README.md for tasklist (0.03 hrs)
 - [x] Add `BrityHemming` and `scertian` as read/write collaborators to repo.
+(0.03 hrs)

-- [x] Detail discussion on .gitignore and file management setup.
+- [x] Edit .gitignore and file management setup (0.17 hrs)
 - [x] Detail discussion on application purpose and user flow.
+(0.17 hrs)
 - [x] Detail discussion on application MVP, features, and stretch goals by milestone/release version.
+(0.17 hrs)
-- [x] Detail discussion on roles vs permissions based access for database design.
+- [x] Discussion on roles- vs permissions-based access for database design.
+(0.17 hrs)

-- [x] Construct a user story
+- [x] Construct a user story (0.33 hrs)
-      As a casual user, I would like to create an account so that I will be able to save my media favorites to the service in the future.
+      - As a casual user, I would like to create an account so that I will be able to save my media favorites to the service in the future.
-      As an authenticated user, I would like to be able to save different forms of media (videos, articles, blog posts, etc…) that I find on the internet so that I can reference them later in an organized manner.
+      - As an authenticated user, I would like to be able to save different forms of media (videos, articles, blog posts, etc…) that I find on the internet so that I can reference them later in an organized manner.
-      As an authenticated user, I would like to be able to view all of the favorites I have saved and edit and delete any such favorite.
+      - As an authenticated user, I would like to be able to view all of the favorites I have saved and edit and delete any such favorite.
-      As an admin, in addition to all of the capabilities of an authenticated user, I would also like to be able to view all users’ favorites so I can scan for any nefarious links a user may post to there; as such, I would like to be able to edit and delete all users’ favorites
+      - As an admin, in addition to all of the capabilities of an authenticated user, I would also like to be able to view all users’ favorites so I can scan for any nefarious links a user may post to there; as such, I would like to be able to edit and delete all users’ favorites

       Stretch Goal: As a group user, I will be able to view the favorites of any other user within my group; I will only be able to add, edit, and delete for myself and/or to the group’s page

-- [x] Create a database schema diagram
+- [x] Create a database schema diagram (2 hrs)

   - [x] Upload schema/ERD diagram to Github

 - [ ] Construct a wireframe
-  - [x] Display Home/Gallery Screen
+  - [x] Display Home/Gallery Screen (0.75 hrs)
-  - [x] Add a basic user flow
+  - [x] Add a basic user flow (0.75 hrs)
-  - [ ] Favoriting a favorite user flow
+  - [ ] Favoriting a favorite user flow (0.75 hrs)
-  - [ ] Editing a favorite user flow
+  - [ ] Editing a favorite user flow (0.75 hrs)
-  - [ ] Searching a favorite user flow
+  - [ ] Searching a favorite user flow (0.75 hrs)
-  - [ ] Sharing a favorite user flow
+  - [ ] Sharing a favorite user flow (0.75 hrs)

-### Part 3: Set up the project (Backend)
+### Part 3: Set up the project (Backend) (0.17 hrs)

 ## Package/Class Overview